davidjosephhayes/joomla-mod_authnz_external/README.md

 The cli script provided here allows Apache mod_authnz_external to authenticate with Joomla's built in authentication mechanisms.
 This was tested with Joomla 3.8.5, Apache 2.4.18, and Ubuntu 16.04.

-This was writted to authenticate (Redahs)[https://redash.io/] with (Joomla)[https://joomla.org].
-A more detailed explanation can be found (here)[https://blackbricksoftware.com/bit-on-bytes/173-authenticating-redash-with-joomla-using-mod-authnz-external].
+This was writted to authenticate [Redahs](https://redash.io/) with [Joomla](https://joomla.org).
+A more detailed explanation can be found at [Black Brick Software](https://blackbricksoftware.com/bit-on-bytes/173-authenticating-redash-with-joomla-using-mod-authnz-external).

 ## Joomla Configuration